Aloe rauhii 'Demi'

 How to Grow and Care

 These succulents are not particularly fast-growing and will only rarely need repotting.
 In the spring, repot the plants that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-During the repotting of a larger plant, it is possible to carefully divide the root ball.
+During the repotting of a larger plant, it is possible to divide the root ball carefully.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Aloe plants need intense bright light.
 They can withstand full summer sun, once acclimated.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C).
 Feed with a succulent fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.